-In 2014 the Winchester Bible was loaned to the Metropolitan Museum of Art in New York City for a three-month exhibition.
+In 2014 pages from two volumes of the Winchester Bible were loaned to the Metropolitan Museum of Art in New York City for a three-month exhibition.
 The Met’s website contains an exhibit overview, a 90-minute lecture about the Bible, and a series of articles (click on Winchester Bible Exhibition Blog at left).
 One blog shows the first page of Genesis, which begins, “In principio creavit Deus caelum et terram” (“In the beginning God created the heavens and the earth”).
 The capital letter “I” contains seven pictures: the creation of Eve out of the side of Adam, a dove returning to Noah who is waiting in the ark, Abraham getting ready to sacrifice Isaac, God giving the Ten Commandments to Moses, Samuel anointing David as king, the Nativity, and the Last Judgment.